MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 ### Canary mode

 Otoroshi provides a feature called `Canary mode`.
-It let you define new targets for a service, and route a percentage of the traffic on those targets.
-It's a good way of testing a new version of a service before public release.
+It lets you define new targets for a service, and route a percentage of the traffic on those targets.
+It's a good way to test a new version of a service before public release.
 As any client need to be routed to the same version of targets any time, Otoroshi will issue a special header and a cookie containing a `session id`.
 The header is named `Otoroshi-Canary-Id`.

 @@@ div { .centered-img }
 <img src="../img/new-service-canary.png" />